dbccompany/docker-nexus-backup/README-RCLONE.md

 Put the repositories defined in '\$OFFLINE_REPOS' offline before updating, requires enabling script execution on Nexus

-add `nexus.scripts.allowCreation=true` to file: `$data-dir/etc/nexus.properties` then restart the nexus server.
+Add `nexus.scripts.allowCreation=true` to file: `$data-dir/etc/nexus.properties` then restart the nexus server.

 ## 3 Trigger the build